marano/blog/_posts/2014-05-29-exploring-attribute-methods.markdown

 To implement something like *Dirty* module, we have to implement the requirements:

-1. Include ActiveModel::AttributeMethods in your class.
+1. Include `ActiveModel::AttributeMethods` in your class.
-2. Call each of its method you want to add, such as attribute_method_suffix or attribute_method_prefix.
+2. Call each of its method you want to add, such as `attribute_method_suffix` or `attribute_method_prefix`.
-3. Call define_attribute_methods after the other methods are called.
+3. Call `define_attribute_methods` after the other methods are called.
-4. Define the various generic _attribute methods that you have declared.
+4. Define the various generic `_attribute` methods that you have declared.

 Now that we all know how it behaves and what is necessary, we can start the process.
 I'm assuming the project is set up with Active Model and RSpec, just to simplify the example.

 ### Example
-The idea is to implement a method *_taken?* that checks if the attribute is included on a predefined resource.
+The idea is to implement a method `_taken?` that checks if the attribute is included on a predefined resource.
 It simple returns true if the attribute value already exists or false if it doesn't.